pagkly/Zed/Investopedia3/How Liquidation Value Measures a Company's Worth.md

 ## Understanding Liquidation Value

-There are generally four levels of valuation for business assets: market value, book value, liquidation value, and [salvage value](https://www.investopedia.com/terms/s/salvagevalue.asp).
+There are generally four levels of valuation for business assets: market value, book value, liquidation value, and [[salvage value]](https://www.investopedia.com/terms/s/salvagevalue.asp).
 Each level of value provides a way for accountants and analysts to classify the aggregate value of assets.
-Liquidation value is especially important in the case of bankruptcies and [workouts](https://www.investopedia.com/terms/w/workout-agreement.asp).
+Liquidation value is especially important in the case of bankruptcies and [[workouts]](https://www.investopedia.com/terms/w/workout-agreement.asp).

-Liquidation value does not include [intangible assets](https://www.investopedia.com/terms/i/intangibleasset.asp) such as a company's intellectual property, goodwill, and brand recognition.
+Liquidation value does not include [[intangible assets]](https://www.investopedia.com/terms/i/intangibleasset.asp) such as a company's intellectual property, goodwill, and brand recognition.
 However, if a company is sold rather than liquidated, both the liquidation value and intangible assets determine the company's going-concern value.
 Value investors look at the difference between a company's market capitalization and its going-concern value to determine whether the company's stock is currently a good buy.

 Potential investors will assess the liquidation value of a company before investing.
 Investors want to know how much of their funds would be returned in the event of bankruptcy.